SESARLab/mfh-dl-performace-testing/thesis.md

 - A TimelineServer
 - A Zookeeper instance

 The choice to use Docker Compose to deploy Hadoop, Hive and Druid on the same machine is suboptimal because even if each service runs in an isolated environment (container), they all concur to the same resource usage.
-Furthermore, horizontal scalability is fictional with this configuration since adding more nodes to the cluster doesn't augment its capacity to serve an increasing number of requests.
+Furthermore, horizontal scalability is fictional with this configuration since adding more nodes to the cluster does not augment its capacity to serve an increasing number of requests.
 However, during the various test execution, the virtual machine never suffered from resource depletion, so horizontal scalability is just a theoretical problem bound to the hardware resources available for the research.

 #### Apache Hive provisioning